Monarene/data-engineering-notes/README.md

 This repository contains the personal notes I took while studying the data engineering Nanodegree.

-Please read with a pretty open mind, also do not mind that I used "=>" to denote definitions, they are one of my favorite notations for definition and other things.
+Please read with a pretty open mind, also do not mind that I used "=>" to denote definitions, they are one of my favorite notations when writing.

 ## Order to take the notes